Dianne T. Golding Frankson

-I am both a professional and competent Jamaican Genealogist, with more than thirty years experience.
+I have been a professional Jamaican Genealogist and Historical Researcher, with more than thirty five years experience in the field.

 Thus allowing me, the unique privilege of having experience with all areas of Jamaican research, and

 have done volunteer cataloging at the Registrar's General Department of

 Jamaica in the late eighties and early nineties , which primarily meant working in the documents vault , with the wills, deeds and the old law